October 4, 2024

 4. Dr. Burton Suedel (USACE-ERDC): He presented on island creation in Breton Sound, Louisiana, using dredged materials from the Baptiste Collette navigation channel, showcasing the positive ecological outcomes such as the establishment of seabird colonies on these newly constructed islands.

-Through these presentations and discussions, the EWN Program effectively demonstrated how nature-based solutions are transitioning from research to tangible implementation, providing significant social, economic, and environmental benefits.
+Through these presentations and discussions, the EWN Program effectively demonstrated how nature-based solutions are moving from research to tangible implementation, providing significant social, economic, and ecological benefits.

 Presentations at the August ASBPA Conference in Galveston, Texas.